 "If you are looking for elegance and style, nothing beats a quality leather sofa," said Jil McDonald.

 Leather sofas can feature a gorgeous sheen and, in later years, a beautiful patina that adds visual interest and appeal.
-Patina refers to lustrous marbling and wrinkles that occur as the leather wears and ages, making it appear more attractive than when you first bought it.
+Patina refers to lustrous marbling and wrinkles as the leather wears and ages, making it appear more attractive than when you first bought it.

 To capitalize on the elegance of a leather sofa, consider picking your favorite piece and designing your room around its appearance.
 Or you might look at the style of the space you're decorating and choose your sofa accordingly.
 "For instance, you might opt for a classic Chesterfield leather couch with large rolled arms to create a library with a moody, old-world English atmosphere," recommended Margaret Carroll.